MiroslavZadrepko/MajstoriApp/README.md

 MERN, Styled Components, MUI, React Router, Git, VS Code

 ## ToDo
-Convert to MERN + redux fully, add review, rev and add craftsman from tmp to perma base, admin funcionality,
+filter for craftsman profession is not working, part of input convert to MERN + redux fully, add review, rev and add craftsman from tmp to perma base, admin funcionality,